A Survey on the Evolution of Stream Processing Systems: Preliminaries

-\subsection{Architectures of streaming systems}
+\subsection{Architectures of Streaming Systems}

 The general architecture of streaming systems has evolved significantly over the last two decades.
-Before we delve into the specific approaches to out-of-order management, state, fault tolerance, and load management, we outline some fundamental differences between early and modern streaming systems.
-Figure~\ref{fig:dsms-architecture} shows a typical data stream management system (DSMS) architecture next to a modern dataflow streaming system in Figure~\ref{fig:dataflow-architecture}.
+Before we delve into the specific approaches to out-of-order management, state, fault tolerance, and load management, we outline some fundamental differences between early (1st generation) and modern (2nd generation) streaming systems.
+Table \ref{tab:evolution-streaming} summarizes our findings.

-The architecture of a DSMS follows closely that of a database management systems (DBMS), with the addition of certain components designated to address the requirements of streaming data (cf. Section~\ref{sec:requirements}).
+The architecture of a first-generation DSMS follows closely that of a database management systems (DBMS), with the addition of certain components designated to address the requirements of streaming data (cf. Section~\ref{sec:requirements}).
 In particular, the input manager is responsible for ingesting streams and possibly buffering and ordering input elements.
 The scheduler determines the order or operator execution, as well as the number of tuples to process and push to the outputs.
 Two important additional components are the quality monitor and load shedder which monitor stream input rates and query performance and selectively drop input records to meet target latency requirements.
 Queries are compiled into a shared query plan which is optimized and submitted to the query execution engine.
 In the common case, a DSMS supports both ad-hoc and continuous queries.
 Early architectures are designed with the goal to provide fast, but possibly approximate results to queries.

-The next generation distributed dataflow systems are usually deployed on shared-nothing clusters of machines.
+The next generation of distributed dataflow systems are usually deployed on shared-nothing clusters of machines.
 Dataflow systems employ task and data parallelism, have explicit state management support, and implement advanced fault-tolerance capabilities to provide result guarantees.
 Distributed workers execute parallel instances of one of more operators (tasks) on disjoint stream partitions.
 In contrast to DSMSs, queries are independent of each other, maintain their own state, and they are assigned dedicated resources.
 Every query is configured individually and submitted for execution as a separate job.
 Input sources are typically assumed to be replayble and state is persisted to embedded or external stores.
 Modern architectures prioritize high throughput, robustness, and result correctness over low latency.

 Despite the evident differences between early and modern streaming systems' architectures, many fundamental aspects have remained unchanged in the past two decades.
 The following sections examine in detail how streaming systems have evolved in terms of out-of-order processing, state capabilities, fault-tolerance, and load management.